ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 It needs changes on the Linux side, so reverting for now.
 ### Antipattern Category
+New:Fixed-communication-rate, New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+MavLink communication rate changed from 100000 to 10000.

 ## Commit #387
 ### Hash